Hey Jared! I really hate cardio, do I have to do it to lose weight?

 The last one is where cardio fits in.
 For fat loss, cardio is a tool for wasting calories so you can tip the scales in favor of a caloric deficit.
 It’s not something you should rely on, and it doesn’t burn the fat for you.
 The only way to burn fat is to be in a caloric deficit, and cardio by itself will not put you there.

-Cardio is also not required for a caloric deficit.
+If you're wondering how to lose weight without cardio, remember cardio is not required for a caloric deficit.
 You can do that just through your dietary measures, but cardio may make it a bit easier for you to burn extra calories while enjoying a little more food.